MBoffin/python-cheatsheet/README.md

 # Python Beginner Cheat Sheet - Just the Basics
 This is a cheat sheet I created for my students to use when learning Python.
-It is not comprehensive, as its intended to only cover the basics needed for simple programs.
 I've found it useful and I hope you do as well.

 The descriptions are targeted at someone who knows _some_ basic terminology of programming, but not a lot.
 As a result, the language may be less technical or less precise than you would find in official documentation.